Alvi09/CodePath_Project/README.md

 ## Reflection Questions
-1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
+1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here. <br />
-[I looked up via google whatever I needed help with.
-Websites I used the most were GeeksForGeeks and W3Schools.]
+I looked up via google whatever I needed help with.
+Websites I used the most were GeeksForGeeks and W3Schools.<br />

 2. What was a challenge you encountered in creating this submission (be specific)?
-How did you overcome it? (recommended 200 - 400 words)
+How did you overcome it? (recommended 200 - 400 words) <br />
 For the longest time, I had no idea the "lose after 3 mistakes" wasn't working.
 I triple checked my logic, and it seemed perfectly fine.
 A simple counter increment and once that counter hits 3, then I loseGame(); <br />
 I didn't realize at the end of the document, there were hints on how to implement it.
 But after reading it, I still couldn't get my code to work.<br />
 First of all, I read the "global variable" to keep track.
 Global?
 I thought to myself.
 I just copy and paste these "const" variables right? <br />